shusenwu/life/Interview/interview-questions.md

 development position using JAVA and Python will be a good choise for me.

 ### Explain one of the recent projects that you are proud of and why it is important?
 Include your role in this project.
 Well, I built a novel website as a team leader and sold it for abount 1000 dollars.
-I did all the back-end code, UI design and deployed on a linux server.
+I did all the back-end code and UI design and deployed it on a linux server.
 I also wrote a novel website crawler to collect novels for my novel website.
 It was not my first time to do a whole project by my own but it was still important for me because I did leaned a lot from it.
 For example, it was my first time to meet the situation of running out of inodes on ubuntu server since there were to many novel files on it.
-And I think these experience may help me in the future work.
+I have to transfer the data to another disk and format the original one and then set up a very large number of inodes.
+I think these experience of solving problems may help me in the future work.

 ### GPA?
 (1 min)